vtex-apps/store-discussion/README.md

  **1. Search on our community**

 A community is the best place to have an FAQ, remember that if you're having a problem it means that someone probably already has gone through something similar.
 Please, use GitHub issue filter and make sure nobody has created anything similar before.
-Also make sure to check our session on [Filtering Issues]()
+Also make sure to check our session on [Filtering Issues](https://github.com/vtex-apps/store-discussion#filtering-issues)

+## Filtering Issues